alperenkoranaizmir-rgb/SyncraPHP/WEBSOCKETS.md

  Troubleshooting
  - Ensure `PUSHER_SCHEME` and `PUSHER_PORT` match the soketi listener (e.g. `http` + `6001` or `https` + `443`).
  - If running behind a reverse proxy (nginx), forward the WebSocket upgrade headers and use the TLS-terminating proxy for secure connections.

+Quick Laravel Echo Server setup (Docker Compose)

+1. A sample `docker-compose.echo.yml` and `laravel-echo-server.json` are provided in the repo.
+Start it with:

+	`docker compose -f docker-compose.echo.yml up -d`

+2. Update `.env` to point PUSHER_HOST/PORT to the echo server host/port (defaults in `.env.example` point to `127.0.0.1:6001`).
+Keep `BROADCAST_DRIVER=pusher`.

+3. To trigger an event over HTTP for testing (unauthenticated POST may be rejected depending on configuration), use the laravel-echo-server REST API (see server logs or docs).
+If authentication is required, create a small script that signs requests using the app `key`/`secret`.

+Why choose laravel-echo-server?
+ - Simple Docker image available; quick to bootstrap.
+ - Implements Pusher protocol — works with Laravel Echo and the `pusher` broadcast driver.
+ - Good for local development or small self-hosted deployments.

 - Öncelikle composer dependency uyumluluğunu kontrol edin.
 (Bu projede Laravel v12 / PHP 8.3 kullanılıyor; beyondcode paketinin bazı sürümleri Laravel 12 ile uyuşmayabilir.)
 - Eğer uyumlu sürüm bulunursa, şu komut ile yükleyin: